Syllabus

 Academic Integrity

-The teaching staff reserves the right to check for academic integrity using such services as turnitin any submitted written work by any student.
+The teaching staff reserves the right to check for academic integrity, using such services as turnitin, any submitted written work by any student.

-UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.
 UBC values respect for the person and ideas of all members of the academic community.
 Harassment and discrimination are not tolerated nor is suppression of academic freedom.
 UBC provides appropriate accommodation for students with disabilities and for religious, spiritual and cultural observances.
-UBC values academic honesty and students are expected to acknowledge the ideas generated by others and to uphold the highest academic standards in all of their actions.
-Details of the policies and how to access support are available here.
+Details of UBC’s respectful environment policies, which all students, staff and faculty are expected to follow.